Liraken/02-VBA-challenge/README.md

 -------------------------------------------------------
 ### References
-	* Made with reference to https://github.com/sean-galloway/VBA-challenge
+	* Made with reference to (https://github.com/ermiasgelaye/VBA-challenge)
 	* Nothing was full sale copy pasted
-	* Other than the one thing noted in the code I just used his code as reference to debug my own.
+	* Other than the one thing noted in the code I just used their code as reference to debug my own.